Distilling Privileged Multimodal Information for Expression Recognition using Optimal Transport: Results and Discussion

 Fig.~\ref{fig:ab-reg-chart} shows the impact of the regularization parameter on the PKDOT student performance.
 We run experiments with different values of $\epsilon$.
-Larger values of $\epsilon$ put more emphasis on the regularization term, i.e., it encourages the transport plan to be more sparse, where key samples contribute substantially.
+Larger values of $\epsilon$ emphasize the regularization term, i.e., it encourages the transport plan to be more sparse, where key samples contribute substantially.
 Values closer to zero put more emphasis on minimizing the transportation cost.
 In our experiments, $\epsilon$=0.1 gives the best trade-off between the transport cost and uniformity.

-Table \ref{tab:summ-mod} summarizes the different modalities, fusion methods, and the distillation setting.
 The proposed method is validated with different fusion architectures because the method used to obtain the multimodal teacher representation also has a bearing on distillation efficiency.
 We test with both, simple and complex fusion architectures.
-WES is when the privileged modality is weaker, and the prevalent modality is stronger.
-SEW is when the stronger modality is the privileged modality, and the student model only inputs the weaker modality.
-From the experiments, we find that the proposed method work better in WES settings.
-Although, there is more margin to enhance the performance when the prevalent modality is weaker since there is a large performance gap between the student and teacher performance.
-It is still harder for the student model to mimic the teacher because the stronger modality is unavailable to the student.
+WES is when the privileged modality is weaker and the prevalent modality is stronger.
+SEW is when the stronger modality is the privileged one, and the student model only inputs the weaker modality.
+The experiments show that the proposed method works better in WES settings.
+However, there is more margin to enhance the performance when the prevalent modality is weaker since there is a significant performance gap between the student and teacher performance.
+It is still more burdensome for the student model to mimic the teacher because the stronger modality is unavailable to the student.
 In WES settings, the absent modality is weaker in comparison, and the student still has access to the stronger modality that the teacher model had used to learn the discriminative information.